 Following the consummation of the Transactions, MHS will be a wholly-owned subsidiary of Allscripts.
 Additionally, approximately 54.5% of the fully diluted number of shares of Allscripts common stock are expected to be owned by Misys, with approximately 45.5% being owned by pre-Merger equityholders of Allscripts, which includes holders of our convertible debentures.
-As a percentage of post-Transaction issued and outstanding shares of Allscripts common stock, Misys' actual ownership percentage could range from 54.5% to 59.2%, with the pre-Merger stockholders of Allscripts owning the remaining percentage.
-Our pre-Merger stockholders (which excludes holders of our convertible debentures and stock options unless they convert or exercise prior to the record date for the special cash dividend) could own as little as approximately 40.8% of our common stock on an actual outstanding basis or approximately 37.2% of our common stock on a fully-diluted basis immediately after consummation of the Transaction.
+As a percentage of post-Transaction issued and outstanding shares of Allscripts common stock, Misys' actual ownership percentage could range from 54.5% to 58.4%, with the pre-Merger stockholders of Allscripts owning the remaining percentage.

-The Required Certificate of Incorporation Amendment and Restatement (see page 121)
+The Required Certificate of Incorporation Amendment and Restatement (see page 120)